Inline Assembler for Thumb2 architectures¶

 This enables the effect of instructions to be demonstrated in Python.
 In certain case this is impossible because Python doesn’t support concepts such as indirection.
 The pseudocode employed in such cases is described on the relevant page.

-The following sections detail the subset of the ARM Thumb-2 instruction set supported by MicroPython.
+The following sections details the subset of the ARM Thumb-2 instruction set supported by MicroPython.

 - 1. Register move instructions